VayCay Couple

 • Morir soñando, a cold drink made with milk and orange

-• Dominican coffee, often served short and strong
+• Dominican coffee, usually served short and strong

-You do not need a fine-dining shortlist to eat well in the Dominican Republic.
-In many cases, the most useful strategy is to mix a few types of place rather than relying on hotel dining.
+You do not need a polished restaurant list to eat well in the Dominican Republic.
+In many cases, the best approach is to mix different kinds of places rather than relying only on hotel dining.

 • Comedores for lunch plates such as La Bandera

-• Traditional restaurants for dishes like sancocho, mofongo and pastelón
+• Traditional restaurants for sancocho, mofongo and pastelón

 • Street stalls and snack counters for yaniqueques, quipes and chicharrón

-• Markets and bakeries for fruit juices, pastries and quick breakfasts
+• Markets and bakeries for juices, pastries and quick breakfasts

-A few basic habits make a noticeable difference when eating around the Dominican Republic.
+A few basic habits make eating around the Dominican Republic easier.

-• Lunch is often the strongest meal of the day, so aim to try traditional dishes then
+• Lunch is often the strongest meal of the day, so traditional dishes are especially worth trying then

-• In smaller local places, a set menu or dish of the day is often a better choice than the full menu
+• In local restaurants, the dish of the day is often a better choice than the widest menu option

-• If you want seafood, ask what is fresh rather than ordering the first fish dish you see
+• For seafood, ask what is fresh rather than defaulting to the first fish dish listed

-• Carry cash for smaller eateries and roadside spots
+• Smaller eateries and roadside spots may still prefer cash

-• Before travelling, it is sensible to check the latest FCDO Dominican Republic travel advice
+• Before travelling, it is worth checking the latest FCDO travel advice for the Dominican Republic

 Is Dominican Republic food worth planning a trip around?

-Yes, especially if you are interested in food that still feels tied to ordinary life rather than polished for visitors.
-The best meals in the Dominican Republic are not always the most elaborate.
-Often they are the plates locals eat every week: rice and beans at lunchtime, mangú in the morning, fried plantain on the side, stew on a Sunday, fresh fish by the coast.
+Yes, especially if you are interested in food that still feels tied to ordinary life rather than created for tourists first.
+The best meals in the Dominican Republic are often not the most elaborate.
+They are the dishes people eat repeatedly: rice and beans at lunch, mangú in the morning, plantain on the side, stew on weekends and seafood along the coast.

 That is what makes the food memorable.
-It is not trying too hard.
-It is grounded, filling and distinct to the country.
+It is grounded, useful and specific to place.

-If you go in expecting only resort buffets or beach bars, you will miss a big part of what the Dominican Republic does well.
-Make room for local lunch spots, traditional dishes and a few casual street food stops, and the food side of the trip becomes far more interesting.
+If you go expecting only resort buffets and beach bars, you will miss a large part of what the country does well.
+Make room for local lunch spots, traditional dishes and a few street-food stops, and the trip becomes much more rewarding.

 FAQs